manuel-fischer/LAB/README.md

 syntax of declaring functions, that is completely based on the C-Preprocessor.
 The only thing that is not pure C is the use of GCCs attributes and builtins, which can even be used with Clang.
-When compiling with any other compiler, the attributes and builtins are disabled and replaced by a pure c alternative: either by nothing or by an (inline) implementation.
+When compiling with any other compiler, the attributes and builtins are disabled and replaced by a pure C alternative: either by nothing or by an (inline) implementation.